tortus/csp-reports/README.md

 # Content Security Policy (CSP) Violation Report Handler

-Tiny Sinatra application to parse CSP violation reports, format them nicely, and forward them on to an email address.
+Tiny Sinatra application to parse CSP violation reports, format them nicely, and forward them on to an email address using sendmail (via Pony gem).
 Easy to deploy with Passenger, or any other app container.

 ## Setup